Cordifhyura/frontend-training-css/vue/note.md

 Vue’s `ref` helps you “reference” DOM elements in a more efficient way.

 # Components Basics

+## Component communication
+- Since **every component has it’s own isolated scope**, child components can never (and should never) reference data directly from parent components
+- We’ll use `props` to pass data from parent -> child
+- children components can only directly communicate with a parent through **custom events**.
+Vue’s custom events work by triggering events within a particular component, `$emit(nameOfEvent)`, and listening for that event in another component, $on(nameOfEvent).
+Data can also be passed through these events.
+- Managing data between sibling components in Vue can be categorized in three main buckets:
+  - Using a **global event bus**
+  - Using a simple, shared store object (for simple state management)
+  - Using the state management library Vuex

+## Global Event Bus
+A global event bus builds on top of using Vue’s simple custom events by making events global to the entire application.
+This is often a simple way of passing information between any components regardless of their relationship (parent-child, child-parent or sibling-sibling).
+It’s important to note, however, a global event bus **is not** often the recommended way of managing data between components
 ## Props
 **parent -> child**
 Props are custom attributes you can register on a component.
 To pass a title to our blog post component, we must declare it in the list of props this component accepts, using the `props` option